frisitano/snapp-hangman/README.md

 # Mina Snapp: Snapp Hangman

-This is a simple Hangman snapp game built using the Mina's snarkyjs library.
+This is a simple Hangman snapp game built using Mina's zero-knowledge snarkyjs library.
 Player 1 is responsible for choosing a secret word that Player 2 needs to guess.
 Player 1 keeps the word secret and instead submits a commitment of the word hashed with some random input.
 Player 2 must guess which characters are included in the secret word.
 She has a finite number